WANGXinyiLinda/WANGXinyiLinda.github.io/_pages/home.md

 ---

 I am Xinyi Wang (王心怡), a forth-year computer science PhD candidate at University of California, Santa Barbara (UCSB).
 I am advised by professor [William Yang Wang](https://sites.cs.ucsb.edu/~william/index.html).
-I have also worked with [Yi Yang](http://yya518.github.io/), [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/), [Mark Steyvers](https://steyvers.socsci.uci.edu/), and [Alessandro Sordoni](https://www.microsoft.com/en-us/research/people/alsordon/).
+I have also worked with [Yi Yang](http://yya518.github.io/), [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/), and [Alessandro Sordoni](https://www.microsoft.com/en-us/research/people/alsordon/).
 My current research interest lies in improving and making better use of foundation models by developing a principled understanding of them.
 My CV can be downloaded [here](pdf\CV.pdf).

 <!-- *I'm actively looking for a 2024 summer research internship.
 Please feel free to reach out to me if you think I could be a good fit!* -->